 Rule—A legal document that carries out the intent of the law.

-Rule-making docket—Information about each pending rule-making proceeding that is maintained by the Department of Licensing Rules Coordinator.
-It indicates all the rules adopted or in the process of adoption (see RCW 34.05.315).
+Rulemaking docket—Information about each pending rulemaking proceeding.
+It shows all the rules we have adopted or are in the process of adopting (see RCW 34.05.315).
 Our rules coordinator updates this docket.

 Section—The third number grouping in a WAC citation.
 For example, in WAC 388-165-030, the section is "030."
-It is the smallest portion of a WAC that can be amended or repealed.
+It is the smallest part of a WAC that we can amend or repeal.

 Significant legislative rule—Per RCW 34.05.328, this type of rule:

-- Adopts provisions of the law through delegated legislative authority.
+- Adopts provisions of the law through the authority that the legislature gives us.

 - Changes requirements for issuing, suspending, or revoking a license or a permit.

-- Adopts a new policy or a new regulatory program.
+- Creates a new policy or a new regulatory program.

-- Amends a policy or a regulatory program.
+- Changes a policy or a regulatory program.

-Subsection—A portion of a WAC section identified by a number in parenthesis.
+Subsection—Part of a WAC section identified by a number in parentheses.

-Supplemental notice—Notifies interested parties that significant changes are being made to a proposed rule.
-It reopens the rule-making proceedings for additional public comment on the substantive changes made to the proposed rule.
+Supplemental notice—Tells people that we're making significant changes to a proposed rule.
+It reopens the rulemaking proceedings for more public comments on the changes to the proposed rule.

 Title—The first number grouping in a WAC citation.
 For example, in WAC 388-165-030, the title is "388."

 Washington Administrative Code (WAC)—Also known as "rules" or "administrative rules."
-Agency rules are designed to help the public comply with state laws, processes, and other requirements.
+Agency rules help the public follow state laws, processes, and other requirements.

-Washington State Register (WSR)—Contains all proposed, emergency, amended, new, or repealed rules filed with the Office of the Code Reviser.
-The register is published the first and third Wednesday of the month.
+Washington State Register (WSR)—Has all proposed, emergency, amended, new, or repealed rules we file with the Office of the Code Reviser (OCR).
+The OCR publishes the register on the first and third Wednesday of the month.